Borrowing for College: How Much is Too Much?

 After students come up with a number for the amount they expect to borrow, they should make sure the loan amount, plus other expected debts such as rent and car payments, do not exceed 33 percent of their expected future income, Johnson said.
 Free online calculators are available to help put together a budget and estimate future costs.
 If college-loan and other debts consume more than a third of future income, look for alternatives.

-For example, your budget might look like this:
+For example, your budget may look like this:

 “It’s going to be each student’s decision – is it absolutely worth it to me to go to the University of Chicago rather than to a public college, or must I go to Juilliard or another outstanding ‘name’ college rather than a cheaper alternative?” said Johnson.